 We do not report on a comparative implementation with the methods in [7, 9, 20, 25, 35].
 In order to ensure a fair comparison (similar to what was done in [4] for four triangular decomposition methods) one would need to bring these six real root isolation methods (including ours) in a common implementation framework.
-This would require to overcome several substantial difficulties.
-For instance, the method in [25] is available in AXIOM and Aldor only, and relies heavily on the features of those languages.
-In addition, the possible generalization of the work in [9] from simple algebraic extensions to multiple algebraic extensions would also require adjustment for those multiple extensions to be presented by regular chains that do not necessarily generate a maximal ideal.
-For all these reasons, we leave this comparative implementation for future work.
+This would require a significant amount of work, and we leave this comparative implementation for future work.